 Data Matrix codes are usually square, or sometimes rectangular in shape, and are made up of multiple light and dark square dots, or ‘cells’, arranged in a grid or ‘matrix’.

-Though typically printed in black and white, Data Matrix codes can be printed in different colour combinations, provided there is sufficient contrast between dark and light cells to ensure readability.
+Though typically printed in black and white, Data Matrix codes can be printed in different color combinations, provided there is sufficient contrast between dark and light cells to ensure readability.

 Data Matrix codes are defined by an L-shaped pattern at one side of the code, creating two solid adjacent borders.
 This ‘finder pattern’ helps camera scanners to locate the code.